Dmutre/Pigeotor/README.md

 # Pigiotor
-This is my first practice with JWT and authentification at all.
+This is my first practice with JWT, TypeScript and authentification at all.
 I worked with SQL database ProstgreSQL, handlebars and some packages from npm.
 It is a good experience and base to develop large projects with authentigication and profile interface.